 Restart the system.

-To manually download the audio driver, Navigate to the official website of Realtek here – realtek.com/downloads.
+To manually download the audio driver, Navigate to the official website of Realtek here – realtek.com/en/downloads.
 Click on High Definition Audio Codecs (Software).

-The download page will list the available drivers for download with the font color blue.
+The download page will list the available audio drivers for download.
+Search for the one you want and download it.

 Once the downloading process is complete, double-click on the setup files and follow the instructions to complete an installation.